Kamlesh616/agentic-ai-for-devops/README.md

 > Build AI agents that automate real DevOps infrastructure tasks — from kubectl error explanations to a self-healing Kubernetes system.

-A 2-day hands-on course by [Shubham Londhe](https://github.com/LondheShubham153) / [TrainWithShubham](https://www.youtube.com/@TrainWithShubham)

 ---

 ## The Journey

-You start with zero LLM experience and end up building **KubeHealer** — an AI agent that detects broken Kubernetes pods, diagnoses the root cause, and fixes them automatically.
+I start with zero LLM experience and end up building **KubeHealer** — an AI agent that detects broken Kubernetes pods, diagnoses the root cause, and fixes them automatically.

 ### Day 1 — Foundations